 Originally conceived as a fun pastime for players to test their wits as they climb the leaderboards, Palace of the Dead, and its Stormblood equivalent Heaven-on-High, is now little more than a glorified level grind goldmine.
 These randomly generated dungeon crawls grant a good amount of exp after every tenth floor.
 But be warned; die before you get there and you’ll be cast back down to the first floor in the set.

 Final Fantasy XIV has slowly introduced more and more ways to boost experience point gains.
-By stacking as many of the items down below on at once, you can boost your experience point gains from battle up to as much as 250%.
-The armory bonus is an invisible boost that applies to any combat class that doesn’t match your current highest level.
+By stacking as many of these equipment pieces and consumables with the Armory Bonus, you can boost your experience point gains from battle up to as much as 250%.

 - Armory Bonus (100% below level 60, 50% thereafter)